cthoyt/umls_downloader/README.md

 in the `~/.data/umls`
 directory.

-## Automating Configuration of UMLS Credentials
+## Automating Configuration of UTS Credentials

 There are two ways to automatically set the username and password so you don't have to worry about getting it and passing it around in your python code: